shikhar42/nd00333-capstone/README.md

 The hyperparameters that were used are:

-* The regularization parameter was chosen from 0.001 to 1 to handle overfitting in the model.
+* The regularization parameter was chosen handle overfitting in the model.
+The chosen range was (0.001, 0.01, 0.1, 1).
+Hence, out of all of these, we will find which one works best with out specific dataset and model.
-* The total iterations was selected between 10 and 200.
+* The total iterations was selected between (10, 25, 50, 200).

 ### Results